Truman Capote: Last years

 Capote was in and out of drug rehabilitation clinics in the late 1970s, and news of his various breakdowns frequently reached the public.
 During a 1978 on-air interview with Stanley Siegel, an extraordinarily intoxicated Capote confessed he had been awake for 48 hours, and when Siegel asked "What's going to happen unless you lick this problem of drugs and alcohol?"
 Capote responded, "The obvious answer is that eventually, I mean, I'll kill myself...without meaning to."
 The live broadcast made national headlines.
 One year later, feeling betrayed by Lee Radziwill in a feud with perpetual nemesis Gore Vidal, Capote arranged a return visit to Stanley Siegel's show, delivering a bizarrely comic performance revealing an incident wherein Vidal was thrown out of the Kennedy White House due to intoxication (later refuted in detail by Vidal in his memoir Palimpsest).
 Capote also shared salacious details regarding the personal life of Radziwill and her sister, Jacqueline Kennedy Onassis.

 Capote and artist Andy Warhol had mutual admiration for each other.
-They often partied together New York's Studio 54 and Warhol painted Capote's portrait.
+They often partied together at New York's Studio 54, and Warhol painted Capote's portrait.
 In 1979, Capote wrote a monthly column, "Conversations with Capote," for Warhol's Interview magazine in exchange for the copyright.
-Initially the pieces were to consist of tape-recorded conversations, but soon Capote eschewed the tape recorder in favor of semi-fictionalized "conversational portraits".
+Initially, the pieces were to consist of tape-recorded conversations, but soon Capote eschewed the tape recorder in favor of semi-fictionalized "conversational portraits".
 These pieces formed the basis for the bestselling Music for Chameleons (1980).

 In 1979, Capote underwent a facelift, lost weight, and experimented with hair transplants.
 Despite this, Capote was unable to overcome his reliance upon drugs and liquor and had grown bored with New York by the beginning of the 1980s.
 After the revocation of his driver's license (the result of speeding near his Long Island residence) and a hallucination-based seizure in 1980 that required hospitalization, Capote became fairly reclusive.
 These hallucinations continued unabated; medical scans eventually revealed that his brain mass had perceptibly shrunk.

 In December 1980, Capote read some of his writings at Lincoln Center's Mitzi Newhouse Theater in New York City.

 On the rare occasions when he was lucid, he continued to promote Answered Prayers as being nearly complete and was reportedly planning a reprise of the Black and White Ball to be held either in Los Angeles or a more exotic locale in South America.
 In 1982, a new short story, "One Christmas", appeared in the December issue of Ladies' Home Journal; the following year it became, like its predecessors A Christmas Memory and The Thanksgiving Visitor, a holiday gift book.
 In 1983, "Remembering Tennessee", an essay in tribute to Tennessee Williams, who had died in February of that year, appeared in Playboy magazine.